-The park has 300 vertical metres with a wide variety of trails for all abilities, from beginners to experts.
-Rookie or experienced mountain bikers love this addictive mix of gentle, wide, machine-constructed trails with massive turns and waves, like you find on trails like "ON AIR".
-Hard-core bikers head for the cult trail "Symphony", which is filled with massive turns, table-tops, step-ups and drops.
-To round off the day on authentic, Canadian North Shore trails, there are also old-school single tracks such as "Memories" with roots and tree trunks.
-And just like a normal skiing day in Wagrain, the "Flying Mozart" gondola is there to take you and your bike up the mountain for more "downhill action".
+The bike park covers 300 vertical meters with a large number of routes for beginners to experts.
+New or experienced mountain bikers love this addictive mix of gentle, expand, machine-built tracks with massive curves and waves that are found on tracks like "ON AIR".
+The hard core of the bikers can be found on the cult track "Symphony", filled with massive curves, table tops, step-ups and drops.
+To round off the day on authentic, Canadian North Shore trails, you will also find old school single tracks like "Memories" with roots and tree trunks.
+And just like on a normal ski day in Wagrain, the gondola lift "Flying Mozart" awaits you with the bike for more "downhill action" upwards.

 The first and largest bike park in Austria entices with perfectly prepared downhill and freeride trails, a demanding 4-cross with a starting gate and scoreboard clock, a dual course and various kickers.
 And if that's not enough, you can flit over to the Glemmer valley to the 5,000 m-altitude freeride.
 The freeride trail at Leogang Bike World is a dirt road with steep turns, camel humps, tables and tunnels.
 You can by-pass difficult sections on "chicken ways".
 At the end of the freeride trail, the "biker-cross" promises hot duals and spectacular races over tables, doubles and huge banked turns.

-The Bikepark Planai offers a wide range of possibilities and variations, challenging enough for all bicycle maniacs.
+The Bikepark Planai offers a wide range of possibilities and variations, challenge enough for all bicycle maniacs.